OctagonHoldings/doorbot/reader/README.md

 This repo is for the C program that interfaces with the card reader.
 There's another program that is the frontend for setting this up.

-# guardian.py
-This will become the code for controlling door access

 # report_tag.c
 This returns the ID of the tags scanned by the door, and is run as a subprocess of guardian.py